Phakic intraocular lenses are implanted in the eyes of patients with higher degrees of short-sightedness (Myopia) or long sightedness (Hypermetropia).

 Are There Any Risks or Side Effects in Eye Laser Surgery

-While all surgery comes with the potential for risk, Dr Moshegov’s many years of experience and that of his carefully selected clinical staff, mean that the risk of complications through eye laser surgery are kept to an absolute minimum.
+While all surgery comes with the potential for risk, our team at George Street Eye Centre have many years of experience meaning that the risk of complications through eye laser surgery are kept to an absolute minimum.
 And these will be fully discussed during your initial consultation.

 To book in for a no-obligation LASIK consultation, simply call our Sydney Eye Laser Surgery Clinic today on (02) 9230 0010.